|Fees||Look up fees|

-This subject will provide an introduction to the philosophical debate of the demarcation problem, but also study the way science is demarcated in practice - both within science and in the wider public.
-We will do so by looking at various case studies, ranging from Darwinian evolution and string theory to acupuncture and climate change skepticism.
+The subject will study the debate about the demarcation of science from pseudoscience and from other forms of knowledge.
+It will also look at the way science is demarcated in practice - both within science and in the wider public.
+We will do so by looking at various case studies, ranging from Darwinian evolution and string theory to acupuncture, creationism and climate change skepticism.
+The subject will introduce students to current approaches both in philosophy and in sociology of science.

 Intended learning outcomes